lndecastro/AICofounder/EAIBS/intro.md

 - Understand how AI is transforming entrepreneurship and what it means to build a company with AI as a strategic partner.
 - Use GenAI tools effectively for business research, strategic planning, and decision-making.
-- Apply foundational entrepreneurial frameworks — strategic positioning, customer development, and business model design — augmented by AI at each stage.
+- Apply foundational entrepreneurial frameworks, such as strategic positioning, customer development, and business model design, augmented by AI at each stage.
-- Build and use an **AI Cofounder Workspace**: a persistent, context-rich AI environment that evolves alongside your company concept across all four sessions.
+- Build and use an **AI Cofounder Workspace**: a sharable, persistent and context-rich AI environment that evolves alongside your company concept across all four sessions.
 - Develop and communicate a compelling business case through an AI-assisted pitch.

----

 ## Learning Objectives